-This is a newly revived literary journal, associated with University College Cork (rated the best university in Ireland for the second year in a row.)
-Originally started in 1920, this journal has been revived by the current MA creative writing students, and the first, substantial issue is already sold out.
+This is a literary journal, associated with University College Cork.
+Originally started in 1920, this journal was revived by the 2015 MA creative writing students, and the first, substantial issue sold out.
 Submissions are accepted, via their Facebook page, only for those affiliated with UCC, including alumnae.
 Email them at email@example.com

 Tír na nÓg https://tirnanoglit.com

 This is a new publication for prose and poetry by writers native or local to Galway that engage in an international dialogue.
 Its first issue can be found online while submissions for its second issue will open soon.